vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 # Playwright-style steps
-Playwright-style allows you to write step definitions like a regular Playwright tests.
+Playwright-style allows you to write step definitions like regular Playwright tests.

-* step definitions accept custom fixtures as a first argument, and the rest are step parameters
+* Step definitions accept custom fixtures as the first argument, and the rest are step parameters.
-* step definitions don't use World (`this`)
+* Step definitions don't use World (`this`).
-* step definitions can (and should) be defined as arrow functions
+* Step definitions can (and should) be defined as arrow functions.

-To produce `Given / When / Then` for playwright-style with default fixtures, call `createBdd()` without any arguments:
+To produce `Given / When / Then` for Playwright-style with default fixtures, call `createBdd()` without any arguments:

 ```ts
 import { createBdd } from 'playwright-bdd';